Keith Holyoake: Second premiership

 Beginning in mid-1960s, the New Zealand government protested against French nuclear weapons testing in the Pacific region.
 In 1963, Holyoake announced the policy of banning the storage or testing of nuclear weapons within New Zealand territory.

-As the prime minister during the Apollo 11 moon landing, he contributed to messages from 73 world leaders that were etched into a silicon disk left on the surface of the moon.
-The disk was left in the Sea of Tranquility by Buzz Aldrin.
+As the prime minister during the Apollo 11 Moon landing, he contributed to messages from 73 world leaders that were etched into a silicon disc left on the surface of the Moon.
+The disc was left in the Sea of Tranquility by Buzz Aldrin.